juxhouse/bela-resources/reference/ECD-File-Format.md

 ## License

 This format is Copyright Jux Tecnologia ltda.
 You may use it freely.
-If you use a similar format that is not compatible with the latest version of this file format, you are not allowed to call it "ECD" or similar.
+To avoid incompatibility hell, if you use a similar format that is not compatible with the latest version of this file format, you are not allowed to call it "ECD" or similar.

 ## Example
 ```